The Retro Console

 Note: You can connect the pi to your wireless network, but you can buy a peripheral and do some more configuration.

-The information here will inevitably deprecate as the RetroPie project continues to develop and I can’t be expected to update this page indefinitely or answer questions from randos, but please email me if you see a glaring error.
+The information here will inevitably deprecate as the RetroPie project continues to develop and I can’t be expected to update this page indefinitely [NB: Much of this is deprecated now, but I'll keep this up for historically purposes.]

 If you really are baffled, I’d recommend these two resources: